 Rebecca practises exclusively in the areas of family law and wills and estates disputes.
-She holds a Bachelor of Laws and Graduate Diploma in Legal Practice from Queensland University of Technology, and was admitted as a Solicitor of the Supreme Court of Queensland and High Court of Australia in 2012.
+She holds a Bachelor of Laws and Graduate Diploma in Legal Practice from Queensland University of Technology, and was admitted to practice as a Solicitor of the Supreme Court of Queensland and High Court of Australia in 2012.

 Rebecca first joined Finemore Walters & Story as a paralegal in 2007.
 She has obtained experience in all areas practised by the firm, including residential, commercial and rural property transactions, wills and estates disputes, family law and employment law.